 - The following is a minimum expected dress code for the University of Findlay College of Pharmacy students.
-When an experiential site dress code is more inclusive, the site dress code must be followed. - Students must wear their white coat, which should be clean in appearance and ironed or pressed, along with their College of Pharmacy issued name badge for all introductory experience activities unless otherwise directed by the preceptor. - Fingernails Nails must be kept clean and neat with their length to be no longer than 1/4 inch beyond the end of the finger.
-Artificial nails are not permitted. - Piercings No visible body piercings, with the exception of ear piercings, will be permitted. - Tattoos No visible body tattoos.
-All tattoos potentially visible by patients or other caregivers shall be covered at all times. - Shoes No open toed shoes will be permitted in patient care areas. - Clothing Clothing should be professional and appropriate for the practice setting.
+When an experiential site dress code is more inclusive, the site dress code must be followed. - Students must wear their white coat, which should be clean in appearance and ironed or pressed, along with their College of Pharmacy issued name badge for all introductory experience activities unless otherwise directed by the preceptor. - o Fingernails Nails must be kept clean and neat with their length to be no longer than 1/4 inch beyond the end of the finger.
+Artificial nails are not permitted. - o Piercings No visible body piercings, except ear piercings, will be permitted. - o Tattoos Limit visible body tattoos.
+All tattoos potentially visible by patients or other caregivers may be requested to be covered at the site and/or preceptor's discretion. - o Shoes No open toed shoes will be permitted in patient care areas. - Clothing Clothing should be professional and appropriate for the practice setting.
 Skirts and dresses must be at knee length.
 Skirts or dresses must fall below the hemline of the white lab coat. - Fragrances No over-powering fragrances. - If a preceptor, employee, or patient at a site where the student is working feels that any area of this professional dress code has been violated, the preceptor may choose to address the issue directly with the student, or they may file an incident report on RxPreceptor/CORE ELMS and the issue will be addressed by the Office of Experiential Education.